Application Processes for Degree-Seeking Students

 - A completed application form along with one copy of the applicant’s personal composition must be submitted with a $100 non-refundable fee payable to Lakeview College of Nursing.
 Non-degree seeking students are exempt from paying the application fee.
 RNs may have a fee for a background check.

 - Transfer credit may be accepted from any accredited college or university.
-It is recommended that official (sealed transcripts) be included with the application for admission.
+It is recommended that official (sealed) transcripts from each institution attended be included with the application for admission.

 - Two reference forms will be supplied with the application form.
 The applicant signs each form and requests references from a recent employer or an educator, who is not a relative.
 The person completing the reference form should place the form in an envelope, seal the envelope, and sign it across the seal.
 It is recommended that the signed and sealed reference forms be included with the application for admission.
 References from relatives or personal friends will not be accepted.

 - LPNs and RNs applying for admission must also submit a copy of their current Illinois nursing license.

 - Applicants will be required to submit a birth certificate with embossed seal.
 (Birth certificates become part of the academic file and are not returned.
 Photocopies of your official birth certificate are not accepted.)